If you feel well, that means your treatment is working. Keep it up!

-When did you last have an RA flare?
+When was your last RA flare?

-Your doctor will first want to know how long it's been since you had any symptoms, and do some tests.
-If everything looks great, your doctor may slowly lower the dose of your medications, usually starting with any NSAID pain reliever you may take.
+Your doctor will first want to know how long it's been since you had any symptoms, plus do some tests.
+If everything looks great, your doctor may slowly lower the dose of your medications, usually starting with any NSAID pain reliever you may take (like aspirin or ibuprofen).